By Edward Kliszus

 The lights and sounds unveiled a macabre, decrepit chamber of past grandeur.
 Annie (Christina Bennett Lind) knelt as she mysteriously tapped on the wooden floor posed under a chandelier suspended from a ceiling of broken plaster and exposed crooked lath.
 Izzy (Akyiaa Wilson) observed her sister Annie from a few feet away.
 We were about to travel back in time to witness the events leading to this peculiar setting.

 Annie regularly visited her brother Paul in prison and, while there, conversed with Brennan (Rinde Eckert), the warden.
-From his unique perspective, Brennan’s delivered a sardonic commentary while standing on the anonymous denizens heaped in the jail’s polyandrium.
-He opined about one’s loss of identity, stating “It’s where the city’s unclaimed dead go, stacked like tins of mackerel, hundred fifty to a grave.
+From his unique perspective, Brennan delivered a sardonic commentary while standing on the anonymous denizens heaped in the jail’s polyangium.
+He opined about one’s loss of identity, stating, “It’s where the city’s unclaimed dead go, stacked like tins of mackerel, hundred fifty to a grave.
 The prisoners bury them.”
 A waste of humanity.

-Just as Antigone believed she was duty-bound to bury her brother, Christina Bennett Lind as Annie maintained a convincing, potent presence to protect Paul.
+Just as Antigone believed she was duty-bound to bury her brother, Christina Bennett Lind, Annie maintained a convincing, potent presence to protect Paul.
 Annie accomplished this before the play’s denouement whilst plagued by continual convulsive tremors leading to her humanely and lovingly cajoling her brother Paul to take his own life.
 Leon Ingulsrud, as Eddie and Paul revealed family secrets, fate, and inexorably doomed souls.
-Akyiaa Wilson as Izzy grasped the curse but strived to overwhelm it as she guided us through times and places.
+Akyiaa Wilson, as Izzy, grasped the curse but strived to overwhelm it as she guided us through times and places.

 Kissing the Floor was a well-conceived, powerful dramatization akin to the legendary “sins of the father,” ably expressing the overpowering tragedies of Antigone brought to life in the demise of a family during the Great Depression.
 It is a profound exploration of human nature, grief, and the destructive consequences of–so many things.